Disaster Movie: Production

-On April 2, 2008, less than 3 months after the release of Friedberg and Seltzer's previous spoof film Meet the Spartans, it was announced that the duo were in pre-production on a spoof of Superbad, with the title being Goodie Two Shoes.
-Unlike the previous Friedberg and Seltzer-directed films, which were financed by Regency Enterprises and distributed by 20th Century Fox, this film was financed by Grosvenor Park and distributed by Lionsgate in the United States.
+On April 2, 2008, less than three months after the release of the duo Jason Friedberg and Aaron Seltzer's previous spoof film Meet the Spartans, it was announced that the duo were in pre-production on a spoof of Superbad under the working title known as Goodie Two Shoes.
+The duo wrote the film as a parody of Superbad, but similar to the duo's previous films, it would parody some of the big blockbusters and popular celebrities from 2007 and 2008.

-Writing

-Jason Friedberg and Aaron Seltzer wrote the film as a parody of Superbad, but similar to the duo's previous films, it parodies some of the big blockbusters and popular celebrities from 2007 and 2008.
 Since many of the films being spoofed were not released at the time that the script was being written, Friedberg and Seltzer used trailer footage to get the basic idea of the films.

-Casting
+By the time they finished writing, the idea had transformed into parodying the string of disaster movies that saw release in recent years, and not only that but also parodying the aforementioned pop culture of those years to an even greater degree than before (to the point the film would use the tagline, "Your favorite movies are about to be destroyed").

 On April 28, Matt Lanter, Vanessa Minnillo, Gary "G Thang" Johnson and Carmen Electra signed up to be the main cast members.

-Filming
+Matt Lanter was cast as the lead character, Will, while Vanessa Minnillo played Amy.
+Gary "G Thang" Johnson took on the role of Calvin, and Carmen Electra portrayed the Beautiful Assassin.
 Filming took place in the state of Louisiana from April 28 to June 6.
-Oscar-nominated production designer William Elliott (who has done production design on the duo films since Date Movie), did the production design for the sets.
-The Chamber of commerce building in Shreveport was used for filming the natural history museum scenes in the film.
+Oscar-nominated production designer William Elliott (who had previously done production design on the duo's films since Date Movie), did the production design for the sets.
+The Chamber of Commerce building in Shreveport was used for filming the natural history museum scenes in the film.
+After the filming had ended, Friedberg and Seltzer had confirmed the real title for the film was Disaster Movie.

-Post-production

-After the filming had ended, Friedberg and Seltzer renamed the film Disaster Movie.